shxdow/low-level-exercises/Practical-Reverse-Engineering/Chapter-1/page33/README.md

    After reading Chapter 3, return to this exercise to see if your understanding has changed.
 (Note: This sample is targeting Windows XP x86.)

-7. - [ ] Sample H. The function sub_10BB6 has a loop searching for something.
+7. - [x] Sample H. The function sub_10BB6 has a loop searching for something.
    First recover the function prototype and then infer the types based on the context.
 Hint: You should probably have a copy of the PE specification nearby.

-8. - [ ] Sample H. Decompile sub_11732 and explain the most likely programming
-   construct used in the original code.
+8. - [x] Sample H. Decompile sub_11732 and explain the most likely programming construct used in the original code.

 9. - [x] Sample L. Explain what function sub_1000CEA0 does and then decompile it back to C.

-10. If the current privilege level is encoded in CS, which is modifiable by user-mode code, why can't user-mode code modify CS to change CPL?
+10. - [ ] If the current privilege level is encoded in CS, which is modifiable by user-mode code, why can't user-mode code modify CS to change CPL?

-11. Read the Virtual Memory chapter in Intel Software Developer Manual, Volume 3 and AMD64 Architecture Programmer's Manual, Volume 2: System Programming.
+11. - [x] Read the Virtual Memory chapter in Intel Software Developer Manual, Volume 3 and AMD64 Architecture Programmer's Manual, Volume 2: System Programming.
 Perform a few virtual address to physical address translations yourself and verify the result with a kernel debugger.